GenAIExamples

 Recommended Hardware Reference

-Based on different deployment model size and performance requirement, you may choose different hardware platforms or cloud instances.
-Here are some reference platforms
+Based on different deployment model sizes and performance requirements, you may choose different hardware platforms or cloud instances.
+Here are some of the reference platforms:

 Use Case Deployment model Reference Configuration Hardware access/instances Xeon Intel/neural-chat-7b-v3-3 64 vCPUs, 365 GB disk 100 GB RAM, and Ubuntu 24.04 visit the [Intel Tiber Developer Cloud].
 Gaudi Intel/neural-chat-7b-v3-3 1 or 2 Gaudi Card, 16vCPUs, 365 GB disk 100 GB RAM, and Ubuntu 24.04 visit the [Intel Tiber Developer Cloud].
 Xeon Intel/neural-chat-7b-v3-3 64 vCPUs, 100 GB disk 64 GB RAM, and Ubuntu 24.04 AWS Cloud/c7i.16xlarge